jnasmartcardio/jnasmartcardio/README.md

 ### JnaCardTerminals

 JnaCardTerminals owns the SCardContext native handle, and you should call cardTerminals.close() to clean up.
-Unfortunately, close() does not exist on the base class.
+Unfortunately, close() does not exist on the base class, so this library also closes it in its finalizer.

 To make the implementation simpler, the caller must be able to handle spurious wakeups when calling [waitForChange(long)](http://docs.oracle.com/javase/7/docs/jre/api/security/smartcardio/spec/javax/smartcardio/CardTerminals.html#waitForChange%28long%29).
 In other words, `list(State.CARD_REMOVAL)` and `list(State.CARD_INSERTION)` might both be empty lists after waitForChange returns.